mweiden/lsmt/README.md

 - `POST /flush` instructs every node in the cluster to flush its in-memory memtable to an on-disk SSTable.
 - `POST /flip` toggles the health status of the node receiving the request, switching it between healthy and unhealthy.
+The node's `node_health` Prometheus gauge reports `1` when healthy and `0` when unhealthy.

 ## Monitoring